savonet/book/language.md

                password=radio_pass, mount="my-radio.mp3", radio)
 ```

+so that passwords are not shown in the main script.

 ### Conditional execution

 Liquidsoap embeds a preprocessor which allows to include or not part of the code